-PTP 550 is a rugged high-capacity outdoor point-to point link wireless device in the unlicensed 5 GHz frequency bands with a maximum UDP throughput of 1.4 Gbps (when operating with 160 MHz maximum aggregate bandwidth).
+PTP 550/550E is a rugged high-capacity outdoor point-to-point link wireless device in the unlicensed 5 GHz frequency bands with a maximum UDP throughput of 1.4 Gbps (when operating with 160 MHz maximum aggregate bandwidth).
 It is capable of operating in line-of-sight (LOS) and near-LOS conditions.
 Its maximum LOS range is 122 miles (200 km).
-PTP 550 is available as an integrated unit with a dual-polarized 23 dBi flatplate antenna, and as a connectorized unit for use with a separate dual-polarized antenna.
-One point-to-point link consists of two PTP 550 devices.
+PTP 550/550E is available as an integrated unit with a dual-polarized 23 dBi flat-plate antenna, and as a connectorized unit for use with a separate dual-polarized antenna.
+One point-to-point link consists of two PTP 550/550E devices.

-PTP 550 supports asymmetric dual-channel operation, with channel sizes of 20 MHz, 40 MHz, or 80 MHz in each channel.
+PTP 550/550E supports asymmetric dual-channel operation, with channel sizes of 20 MHz, 40 MHz, or 80 MHz in each channel.
 The maximum aggregate bandwidth is 160 MHz (two 80 MHz channels).
 Each channel supports 2 x 2 MIMO operation with polarization multiplexing or polarization diversity, resulting in a form of 4 x 4 MIMO.
-Dual-channel operation use non-contiguous channels, and the channels can be in the same regulatory band or different regulatory bands.
+The dual-channel operation uses non-contiguous channels, and the channels can be in the same regulatory band or different regulatory bands.
 Channel bandwidth can be selected independently in the two channels and adaptive modulation also acts independently.

-PTP 550 is based on highly-integrated wireless semiconductor components designed to meet the IEEE 802.11ac standard, however the PTP 550 device has a proprietary air interface for the main point-to-point link.
+PTP 550/550E is based on highly-integrated wireless semiconductor components designed to meet the IEEE 802.11ac standard, however, the PTP 550/550E device has a proprietary air interface for the main point-to-point link.

-PTP 550 is powered by standard power-over-Ethernet to a 1000Base-T port.
-The unit additionally has an SFP port for optional addition of a fiber or copper SFP module.
+PTP 550/550E is powered by standard power-over-Ethernet to a 1000Base-T port.
+The unit additionally has an SFP port for the optional addition of a fiber or copper SFP module.

 Management of the unit is conducted via the same interface as the bridged traffic (in-band Management).

-A summary of the main PTP 550 characteristics is listed under Table 1.
+A summary of the main PTP 550/550E characteristics is listed in Table 1.